-Maybe this seems like a no-brainer, but it’s worth going through.
+Maybe this seems like a no-brainer, but it’s worth going through if you’re wondering how to get a high-limit credit card.
 More often than not, “high-limit business credit card” is pretty much synonymous with “business credit cards for exceptional credit scores.”

 For almost any business credit card you come across, the issuer will require that cardholders have a minimum credit score.
 Although some business credit cards will require a lower minimum credit score to qualify, others will require personal credit of 660 or above.
 And, as a reminder, the better your credit history, the higher the credit limit an issuer will be willing to extend to your business.

 And since a high minimum credit score is a basic qualification requirement for some of these cards at the outset, many of the card issuers are able to extend high minimum credit limits immediately.
 It makes sense if you think about—these cardholders are proven creditworthy, so they’re awarded high-limit business credit cards right away.

 One other important thing to know is a definition: unsecured credit card.
 All of the best high-limit business credit cards will be unsecured cards—that’s what allows them to have those sky-high limits at all.

 When you picture a business credit card, you’re likely picturing an unsecured business credit card.
 With unsecured credit cards, an issuer extends a line of credit without requiring that the cardholder secure this credit with a deposit or collateral.